Total Buys 3.3GW Solar Portfolio and Signs World’s Largest Corporate PPA…With Itself

 French oil major Total added another 3.3 gigawatts of Spanish solar to its renewables portfolio on Friday as it chases down a target of 25 GW by 2025.

-The company also revealed it has signed a corporate power purchase agreement for 6 TWh of power from around 3 GW of its Spanish solar portfolio.
+The company also revealed it has signed a corporate power-purchase agreement for 6 terawatt-hours of power from around 3 GW of its Spanish solar portfolio.
 That makes it the largest corporate PPA in the world.
 Google signed a 1.6 GW deal across 18 projects last year.
 Offshore wind giant Ørsted’s 920 MW-deal with Taiwanese chipmaker TSMC is the largest deal for a single project.

 Total said the PPA would be enough to power all its European industrial operations by 2025.

 The latest project acquisitions come via a deal with the developer Ignis.
-The first projects will be up and running and Total wants all 3.3 GW to be operational in time to contribute to its 2025 target.
+The first projects will be up and running in 2022, and Total wants all 3.3 GW to be operational in time to contribute to its 2025 target.
 Total said Ignis will be paid as projects come online.

 In February, Total secured access to nearly 2 GW of solar via two separate deals.
 It also gained access to 850 MW of gas-fired power plant capacity in Spain — and 2.5 million retail customers — from Portuguese utility EDP.

-"This decision to invest massively in renewable electricity capacity to supply all our industrial operations in Europe with green energy is concrete proof of our decision to move towards decarbonizing our European operations in line with our new climate ambition,” said Patrick Pouyanné, Total chairman and CEO.
+"This decision to invest massively in renewable electricity capacity to supply all our industrial operations in Europe with green energy is concrete proof of our decision to move toward decarbonizing our European operations in line with our new climate ambition,” said Patrick Pouyanné, Total chairman and CEO.
 “It also demonstrates the value of integrating production, trading and sales in the electricity chain.”

-The corporate PPA will count towards Total's complicated net-zero targets.
-It’s aiming to be net-zero across its own emissions (scope 1 & 2) by 2050.
-It hopes to achieve net-zero status for scope 3 emissions — those generated by the use of its products — in Europe only by 2050.
+The corporate PPA will count toward Total's complex net-zero targets.
+It’s aiming to be net-zero across its own emissions (Scope 1 and 2) by 2050.
+It hopes to achieve net-zero status for Scope 3 emissions — those generated by the use of its products — in Europe only by 2050.

 Total’s power business scales up

 Total’s 5 GW solar portfolio compares favorably with existing renewable portfolios in Spain.
-Utility giant Iberdrola has 6 GW of operational onshore wind and 600 MW of operational solar and an early-stage renewables pipeline of 14 GW.
+Utility giant Iberdrola has 6 GW of operational onshore wind, 600 MW of operational solar and an early-stage renewables pipeline of 14 GW.

 It also takes Total beyond the project portfolio of Portuguese oil firm Galp Energia, which acquired 900 MW of operational solar and 2 GW for development back in January.